emaiax/scriptcam-rails/README.md

 # Scriptcam::Rails

-ScriptCam, tastefully bundled for the Rails 3.1 asset pipeline.
-Sweet!
+[ScriptCam](http://www.scriptcam.com/) is a popular JQuery plugin to manipulate webcams.
+Take snapshots, detect movement, faces, colors, QR and barcodes, record videoclips, show Augmented Reality 3D objects and organize videochats.

+By the way, it's free for non-commercial use!

+## Usage

+This gem vendors ScriptCam 1.2.2 for Rails 3.1 and greater.
+The files will be added to the asset pipeline and available for you to use.

+To enable, add the following line to the file app/assets/javascripts/application.js (or other sprockets manifest):

+    //= require swfobject
+    //= require scriptcam

 ## Installation

-Add this line to your application's Gemfile:
+Add scriptcam-rails to your Gemfile, run bundle and enjoy!

-    gem 'scriptcam-rails'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install scriptcam-rails

-## Usage

-TODO: Write usage instructions here

 ## Contributing